About

-We are currently within the Three Weeks of Mourning of Bein ha-Metzarim, which means “Between the Straits.”
-Our sages explain that there are five MAJOR events in particular that we mourn during these Three Weeks, but there are innumerable other woes our people experience during this period as we will discuss in more detail on Tisha B'Av.
+We are currently within the Three Weeks of Mourning known as Bein ha-Metzarim, which means "Between the Straits."
+Our sages identify five major historical events to mourn during "The Three Weeks."
+Still, there are innumerable other woes our people have experienced during this period, as we will discuss Tisha B'Av in more detail.

-We began our observance with the Fast of Tammuz on Thursday.
-The Three Week Period of Mourning continues until Tisha B'Av which, this year, will be observed July 30th.
+This year's observance began with the Fast of Tammuz on Tuesday, July 23, 2024.
+The Three Week Period of Mourning continues until Tisha B'Av, which, this year, will be observed on August 12, 2024 – sunset Tuesday, August 13, 2024.
 During this period we remember the following:

 Let's read Likutey Moharan # 219